naviteshvaswanimagic/magic_opentelemetrydashboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A specialized tool for reading and processing logs from Loki and converting them into Prometheus metrics through OpenTelemetry (OTel).

-## 📋 Overview
+## 1. Overview

-Otel-Loki-Reader connects to a Loki log server, extracts specific metrics from structured logs, and exports them to Prometheus.
+Otel-Loki-Reader is a specialized tool for reading and processing logs from Loki and converting them into Prometheus metrics through OpenTelemetry (OTel).
+It connects to a Loki log server, extracts specific metrics from structured logs, and exports them to Prometheus.
 This enables better monitoring and visualization of log data as time-series metrics, facilitating integration with Grafana dashboards and alerting systems.

 The tool is particularly useful for monitoring server and application health by extracting information like:
 - Server start/stop events